 I and many others have been telling you about this country for years, but much or most of what you’ve garnered from all of that is not true… at least it’s no longer true.

-Over the past two decades, Panama has been one of the fastest-changing points on our planet.
+Over the past two-and-a-half decades, Panama has been one of the fastest-changing points on our planet.

 Our home base in Panama is an apartment on Avenida Balboa.
 From this spot, we have a long view of central Panama City on the Bay of Panama, from Punta Paitilla and Punta Pacífica in one direction…

 To Casco Viejo in the other…

 Between these two landmarks, in the bay on the Pacific Ocean, is a long queue of ships awaiting their turns for passage through the Panama Canal.
 This queue is perpetual, a constant on the seascape 24 hours a day 7 days a week… even now, during the global pandemic.

 Paitilla then was a neighborhood of high-end houses; Paitilla today is a mass of high-rise towers overlooking the bay.